Skip to main content

 USE CASE TEMPLATE

-A Use Case Template is a Backstage template that defines the structure of the component that will be provisioned.
+A Use Case Template is a Witboost template that defines the structure of the component that will be provisioned.
 Multiple Use Case Templates can be handled by the same Infrastructure Template.

 REVERSE PROVISIONING